How to perform SQL Server backup using SQL Server Maintenance Plans

 2. Using the Maintenance plan.

-In this blog, we will explain how to take backups using the Maintenance plan, Steps to Create a maintenance plan in SQL Server
+This blog will explain how to take backups using the Maintenance plan, Steps to Create a maintenance plan in SQL Server.

 Step 01: Login to the server using DB Admin credentials